 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #PalmoliveMultiSurface #CollectiveBias

 I love having an open floor plan.
 I enjoy being able to chat with my family or friends while I prepare dinner or do the dishes.
 Since I spend a lot of time there, I appreciate that I don’t feel disconnected from the rest of the house.
 On the downside, it’s the first room in the house that people see when they walk in; they’re either impressed by it or horrified by how dirty it is.
+That’s why you should always aspire to keep it as tidy and hygienic as possible at all times.
+This can be hard to do, though you may want to check out a page such as https://www.domaillerealestate.com to give yourself a better idea of how you can achieve this.
 I’m sharing a few helpful cleaning tips for an open floor-plan kitchen and a peek inside my own home.

 Helpful tips to keep your open kitchen (or any kitchen) clean: